 Incitec Pivot recognises that sustainable growth requires the balancing of economic performance with environmental and social responsibilities.
 Those responsibilities include being a good corporate citizen and operating ethically.
 They include ensuring good governance in our day-to-day business activities and behaving with honesty and integrity in our interactions with communities, employees, customers, and the environment.
-Incitec Pivot's approach to sustainability includes the areas of: workplace health and safety, environmental impacts and resource efficiency, community impact and engagement, labour practices and product and services.
+Incitec Pivot's approach to sustainability includes the areas of: workplace health and safety, environmental impacts and resource efficiency, community impact and engagement, effective workforce management and labour practices, product stewardship and promoting the sustainable use of our products and services.